rkumar0206/spring-AOP-demo/README.md

 	- We can also use negative numbers for ordering. example : -43 , -23, 11
 	- If a same number is give to aspects, then spring will decide which one to run first.

+---

+#### JoinPoints
+- A point during the execution of a program, such as the execution of a method or the handling of an exception.
+In Spring AOP, a join point always represents a method execution.
+Join point information is available in advice bodies by declaring a parameter of type org.aspectj.lang.JoinPoint.
+- Here we will modify our one of the aspects and will try to see the JoinPoint in action.

+		@Aspect
+		@Component
+		@Order(2)
+		public class MyDemoLoggingAspect {

+			// this is where we add all of our related advices for logging

+			/*
+			 * @Before: It is an advice type which ensures that an advice runs before the
+			 * method execution.
+			 */
+			@Before("com.rohitThebest.aopdemo.aspect.AOPExpressions.forDaoPackageNotGetterSetter()")
+			public void beforeAddAccountAdvice(JoinPoint joinPoint) {

+				System.out.println("\n=====>>> Executing @Before advice : MyDemoLoggingAspect");

+				// display the method signature
+				MethodSignature methodSignature = (MethodSignature) joinPoint.getSignature();

+				System.out.println("Method: " + methodSignature);

+				// display method arguments
+				Object[] args = joinPoint.getArgs();

+				for (Object tempArg : args) {

+					System.out.println(tempArg);

+					if (tempArg instanceof Account) {

+						// downcast and print Account specific stuff Account account = (Account) tempArg;

+						System.out.println("account name : " + account.getName());
+						System.out.println("account level : " + account.getLevel());
+					}
+				}
+			}
+		}
+- We use JoinPoint as argument in advice.
+- We get the MethodSignature using the *joinPoint.getSignature()* and downcast it to the MethodSignature type.
+- For getting the values of arguument list of the method we can use *joinPoint.getArgs()*.